Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Estimating Latent Mobility Demand

-as illustrated in \Vref{fig:fleetcens}.
+as illustrated in \figref{fig:fleetcens}.

-Because all observations are censored, there is no need to specify any threshold for non-censored observations.
+Since we censor all the observations, there is no need to specify a censoring threshold for them.
 For each $\alpha=10\%,20\%,30\%,40\%$, we independently apply the censorship scheme $10$ times.
-For each of the $10$ censored datasets thus obtained, we partition into train:validation:test as $1:1:1$ and fit each NN with random initialization of weights, drawn independently from $\mathcal{N}(0, 1)$.
-Finally, we evaluate each NN by averaging its test ICP and test MIL over the $10$ experiments.
+For each of the $10$ censored datasets thus obtained, we partition into train:validation:test as $1:1:1$ and fit each NN with random initialisation of weights, drawn independently from $\mathcal{N}(0, 1)$.
+Finally, we evaluate each NN by averaging its test ICP, MIL, and CL over the $10$ experiments.

-The results appear in \Vref{tab:ressharenow}, where we see that the censorship-unaware model mostly yields both the worst ICP and worst MIL.
-Regularization again improves results for the censorship-aware $\Sigma$ with $\ourloss$ loss.
-Among the censorship-aware models, the LSTM model often yields the best ICP, and otherwise has ICP close to the ICP of the regularized linear model.
-For censorship-aware models too, better ICP is accompanied by higher MIL, as in \Cref{sec:bike}.
-As expected in complete censorship, all models deteriorate rapidly as $\alpha$ increases and yield ICP far below $0.9$ for $\alpha = 0.4$, where our experiments thus stop.
+The results appear in \tabref{tab:ressharenow}, where we see again that the censorship-unaware model mostly yields both the worst ICP and worst MIL.
+Among the censorship-aware models, Multi-CQNN with LSTM often yields the best ICP, and otherwise has ICP close to the ICP of the single-output LSTM model.
+For censorship-aware models, too, better ICP is accompanied by higher MIL, as in \secref{sec:bike}.
+As expected with complete censorship, all models deteriorate rapidly as $\alpha$ increases, yielding ICP far below $0.9$ for $\alpha = 0.4$, where our experiments thus stop.
+Perhaps this deterioration would be less pronounced with larger datasets for higher levels of $\alpha$'s.